 3. Purchase the Fund or Funds.
 There are many different index funds, so here are three of the most important questions to ask to help ensure you buy the right fund.

 - What is the expense ratio?
 Index funds’ expense ratios range from 0.05% to 1.6%, but anything over 0.25% is too high.
 Only consider funds less than 0.25%.

 - How has the index performed?
 I generally use the S&P 500 as my benchmark to assess how well index funds perform.
 I want my funds to perform as well as the S&P 500.
 If they don’t over a 5 or 10 year period, they are generally not worth the risk.

 - How much diversification is the fund giving you?
 The Dow Jones Industrial Average will give you 30 of the largest companies in the US, the S&P 500 will give you 500 of the largest, and the Russell 2000 will give you exposure to 2,000 small-cap companies.
+Most likely, you’ll need to select multiple funds in order to adequately diversify your portfolio.
+For example, you’ll most likely want to select an index fund for domestic stocks (large & small cap), another for international stocks, and another fund for bonds.
 Generally the more diversification, the better, but you must weigh it with the other two questions above.

 Buying index funds is simple and you can do it.
 But if you’re still unsure and want to consult a professional, I recommend using a fee-based advisor that recommends index funds.
 If they don’t recommend index funds they probably don’t have your best interest in mind.
 At the bare minimum, index funds should be at the heart of your retirement savings for your funds that are allocated to the market.